lochbrunner/chop-specs/README.md

     json: = "{\n"
     type := $obj.type       // With $ you can access compiler information of a variable or any other symbol
-    // type is now a compiler variable (similar to constexpr in C++) member_loop :- for {name :- key, member :- value} in type.members {     // Done in compiletime Note members is hashmap json += s"\"$name\": "
+    // type is now a compiler variable (similar to constexpr in C++) member_loop :- for {name :- key, member :- value} in type.members {     // Done in compiletime Note "type.members" is hashmap json += s"\"$name\": "
         json += match member.type {                 // Match gets evaluted during compiletime
             case int | float: member.value          // toString get optional called